 On a daily basis: Sweep the ElectraGuard floor using a soft bristle broom to remove large abrasives such as wire clippings, nuts, bolts, etc. The use of a floor magnet to pick up ferrous metal shavings etc. helps avoid scratches.
 If the flooring is exceedingly dusty sweep it using an oil free sweeping compound that will leave no residue.
 Complete the process using a dry dust mop.

 For more aggressive cleaning Auto Scrub the ESD floor to remove ground in dirt and contaminants.
 ElectraClean works well with all types of Auto Scrubbers.
 Use the softest pads and brushes available that will get the job done (example red or black).
 Set the auto scrubber pressure to as low as possible adjusting the downward pressure higher as needed.
 Use the lowest possible pressure available that will get the job done.
 Note: Never use plain water or standard floor cleaners on ANY ESD flooring.
 Standard floor cleaners leave an insulative residue that may affect the conductivity over time.
 ElectraClean is designed to be diluted with warm, clean water.
 Add 4 ounces to a gallon for light cleaning, 8 ounces to a gallon for medium cleaning and 12 ounces to a gallon for heavy duty cleaning.

-To remove scuff marks: Spray buff ElectraGlaze using a high speed polisher equipped with a white or champagne colored pad and ElectraShine.
+To remove scuff marks: Spray buff either of these final coatings using a high speed polisher equipped with a white or champagne colored pad and ElectraShine.
 Or, simply remove them by hand using a doodle bug (or even a soft rag).
 High speed burnishing provides ULTIMATE gloss.
 This may be accomplished with any high speed buffer (not a scrubber) but propane polishers will provide the highest micro finish and gloss.
-Eventually, ElectraGlaze may start to lose its exceptional gloss from wear and repeated cleanings.
-Up to two thin coats may be re-applied over the initial ElectraGlaze with no stripping necessary.
-Simply clean and recoat.
+Eventually, ElectraGlaze or ElectraSheen Sapphire II may start to lose their exceptional gloss characteristics from wear and repeated cleanings.
+When this occurs re-application may be required.